alex-ball/bathbib/csl/README.md

     `thesis` and, if you supply a `number`, `bill`, `patent`, `report`, and `standard`.

-  - For preprints, use resource type `report` and put the repository name under `archive`.
+  - For preprints, use resource type `article` or `report` and put the repository name under `archive`.
+Put the location and name of the institution that runs the repository (if known) under `publisher-place` and `publisher` respectively.

   - Use `article-newspaper` or `article-magazine` instead of `article-journal` to display the month and day.